BangtanAcademyCoderCrew/Project-BangPD/README.md

 **Options:**
 `<word>` *(string)* Required

-Performs a dictionary search for a given `<word>`.
+Performs a dictionary search for a given `<word>`.<br/>
-Results are returned in an embedded message and include the word-type and the meanings of the word both in English and in Korean.
+Results are returned in an embedded message and include the word-type and the meanings of the word both in English and in Korean.<br/>
-Users can use buttons to switch the language of the meanings.
+Users can use buttons to switch the language of the meanings.<br/>
 Adds a 🔖 reaction to bookmark the result.

 **Permissions:**